OpenFPGAduino/motherbroad/README.md

 # motherbroad
-The mother broad of the OpenFPGAdunino
+The mother broad of the OpenFPGAduino